 It’s a common phrase with a more common meaning, describing the state where one organization can either ‘merge with’ or ‘acquire’ another.
-Think of Exxon Mobile (formerly Exxon and Mobile respectively) or when Disney acquired Pixar and Marvel.
+Think of Exxon Mobil (formerly Exxon and Mobil respectively), or when Disney acquired Pixar or Marvel.

-Because of the time it takes for these processes to be completed, they can be very expensive.
-Similarly, there's the issue of exchange and interest rates.
+Additionally, there's the issue of exchange and interest rates.
 If the acquiring firm is from a country with a weaker currency, the process can be even more expensive.
-However, the opposite is true for companies from countries with stronger currencies.
+Conversely, the opposite can be true for companies from countries with stronger currencies.

 There’s also the issue of regulatory statutes.
 Like with licensing arrangements, these vary from country to country.
-Let’s take the US, for example.
-Did you know that in the US, a foreign firm is not allowed to own more than 25% of an American airline?
+For example, in the U.S., foreign companies are not allowed to own more than 25% of an American airline.

-There are a key number of legislative propositions that apply to both foreign countries looking to either merge with or acquire other organizations on American soil.
+There are a number of key legislative propositions that apply to both foreign countries seeking to merge with or acquire other organizations on American soil.
 For example, Section 7 of the Clayton Act provides that no individual or company can acquire the whole stock, share capital or assets of another “where in any line of commerce . . . in any section of the country, the effect of such acquisition may be substantially to lessen competition or tend to create a monopoly.”

-There is also The Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the “HSR Act”).
-The HSR Act maintains that M&As cannot be complete until the involved organizations have filed the case with the Federal Trade Commission (FTC) and the Department of Justice.
+The Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the “HSR Act”) can be another significant hurdle to overcome.
+The HSR Act maintains that M&As cannot be completed until the involved organizations have filed the case with the Federal Trade Commission (FTC) and the Department of Justice.
 These agencies then determine whether the transaction will adversely affect US commerce under antitrust law.

-Mergers and acquisitions are a high-risk, high-reward expansion method and so should be approached with a great amount of care and consideration.
+Mergers and acquisitions are high-risk, high-reward expansion methods and should be approached with a great amount of care and consideration.

 - Access to a complete distribution infrastructure.